tryptech/tryptech.github.io/_posts/2024-08-02-space-lady-at-the-beach.md

 Please find the combination of codes that meets your level of family-friendliness out of the 180 different beachwear options.
 I do not expect this to run at a perfect 60fps in doubles or 4 man free-for-all, but should be fine for singles.
 The less she has on, the better she performs. *In theory*.

+The downloads are large, I'm sorry (not really).
 There is only one render scene made in the latest Blender 4.2 LTS.
-CSP2 style lights are included, but by default the scene is designed around CSP3.
+CSP2 style lights are included, but by default the scene is designed around better lighting.

 Download
 [Main Download](/assets/archive/ZSSBeach.zip) | [Color Atlas Template](/assets/img/Space-Lady-at-the-Beach/ColorAtlasTemplate.png)